jeffgbutler/TanzuWorkshops/K8SBasics/README.md

 curl 10.1.6.211
 ```

-You can close your terminla session with `exit`.
+You can close your terminal session with `exit`.
 If you want to reattach to the `curl` pod, either of the
 following commands will work:

-If you want to reatt
+If you want to reattach
 ```shell
 kubectl -n jgb-namespace attach curl -it
 ```